Former Biography Fellows

 Siobhan Roberts is a Toronto journalist and author whose work focuses on mathematics and science.
 Her first book, King of Infinite Space: Donald Coxeter, The Man Who Saved Geometry, won the Mathematical Association of America's 2009 Euler Prize for expanding the public's view of mathematics.
 She wrote and produced a documentary, The Man Who Saved Geometry, which aired on TVOntario's The View from Here.
 Her second book, Wind Wizard: Alan Davenport and the Art of Wind Engineering, will be published by Princeton, and she is currently a visitor at the Institute for Advanced Study.
 She has written for The Globe and Mail, The Walrus, Canadian Geographic, The Mathematical Intelligencer, Leonardo, The New York Times, Smithsonian, and other publications.
-As a Leon Levy fellow she worked on a biography of the mathematician John Horton Conway, to be published by Bloomsbury.
+As a Leon Levy fellow she worked on a biography of the mathematician John Horton Conway, to be published by Bloomsbury in 2015.

 Damion Searls is the author of Everything You Say Is True, a travelogue, and What We Were Doing and Where We Were Going, a collection of stories.
 He has written for Harper's, The Believer, n+1, The Paris Review, Bookforum, Brick, and others, and is the editor of Thoreau's The Journal: 1837-1861.
 He is an award-winning translator from German, French, Dutch, and Norwegian, including books by Proust, Rilke, Ingeborg Bachmann, Hans Keilson, and Nescio, as well as biographies of Anne Frank's family and of Martin Kippenberger.
 His forthcoming translations include a collection of stories by Robert Walser, the last novel by Christa Wolf, and a new translation of Hermann Hesse's Demian.
 As a Leon Levy fellow he worked on a biography of the Swiss psychologist Hermann Rorschach.